poetix/justin/README.md

 Have you ever wished that you could write Pythonic [generator functions](https://wiki.python.org/moin/Generators), or Kotlinesque [sequence blocks](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin.sequences/sequence.html), in modern Java?
 Then it may be..._Justin time_.

-With the pattern implemented by _Justin_ you can easily turn a push-based API into a pull-based API, or write sequence generators with complex logic that lazily emit values as they are computed:
+With the pattern implemented by _Justin_ you can easily turn a push-based API into a pull-based API, or write sequence generators with complex logic that lazily compute values as a consumer requests them:

 ```java
 private void generateFibonacciSequence(Iteration<Integer> iteration) {